Sunday, 20 April 2025

 Featuring the band, The Witness; comedian, Emmett Montgomary; and artist, thespian, and singer, Adé A Cônnére.

-#1: April 20th - 11am (10am doors)
+Show #1: April 20th - 11am (10am doors)

-#2: April 20th - 1:30pm (12:30pm doors)
+Show #2: April 20th - 1:30pm (12:30pm doors)

 **Please note that kids are welcome but this is NOT a kid's show.
 Adult themes and language.**

-If you are struggling financially please reach out to us at pastorkalebeasterservice@gmail.com to receive a 50% discount code.
+If you are struggling financially, please reach out to us at pastorkalebeasterservice@gmail.com to receive a 50% discount code.

 Public transportation from Seattle: Sound Transit Express has a Seattle-Lakewood bus route (ST Express #594) that runs on the weekends.
 From downtown Seattle it takes just over an hour and costs $3.75 each way.
-The closest station to the Spanish Ballroom is Commerce Street Station - Zone G and is a 7 minute walk away from the Spanish Ballroom.
+The closest station to the Spanish Ballroom is Commerce Street Station - Zone G, and is a 7 minute walk away from the Spanish Ballroom.
 Please check out the schedule and map here.

 More about Pastor Kaleb: